apisec-inc/apisec-scripts/AWS-API-Gateway/README.md

-Prerequisite
+Pre-requisite

-1. AWS command-line(CLI) install
-       --> curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
-       --> bunzip awscliv2.zip
+1. AWS command-line(CLI) need to install (This is for to generate session-token) --> curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip" --> bunzip awscliv2.zip
        --> sudo ./aws/install
- 2. Need to have secret-key and access-key.
+ 2. Client has to generate and pass secret-key and access-key.
 Session-token will be generate by shell script

-How to run the this script.
+How to run the script.

  #Syntax: bash api-gateway-registration.sh --host "<Hostname or IP>"  --username "<USERNAME>"  --password "<PASSWORD>"  --accesskey "<ACCESS_KEY>" --secretkey "<SECRET_KEY>" --name "<NAME>"  --accountType "<ACCOUNT_TYPE>"  --region "<REGION>"